mabutterfield/fgcp_ha_tgw_ew_attachments_old/README.md

 A terraform.tfvars.example file is provided as a template.
 This should be copied to terraform.tfvars and customized for given deployment.
 A few of the main customization variables include:

-    aws_region:                         # Region to deploy the VPC create_transit_gateway = true/false # turn on/off the creation of the TGW and everything South
+    aws_region = "us-west-2"            # Region to deploy the VPC
+    create_transit_gateway = true/false # turn on/off the creation of the TGW and everything South
     enable_linux_instance = true/false  # if the transit gateway is enabled, turn on/off the Linux instances
     enable_fortimanager = true/false    # deploy a FortiManager
     keypair = ""                        # provide a region specific keypair for Fortigate/Linxu instances
-    fortios_version = "7.2.1"           # Provide the FortiOS version matching string for correct selection of AMI

-    customer_prefix = ""                # This string will be prepended to all template resources
-    environment = ""                    # Additional id string in all template resources (prod/dev/test/etc.)
+    fortios_version = "7.2.1"           # Provide the FortiOS version matching string for correct selection of AMI fgt_admin_password = ""             # Initial admin password for login to the FortiOS GUI customer_prefix = ""                # This string will be prepended to all template resources environment = ""                    # Additional id string in all template resources (prod/dev/test/etc.)
     fortigate_instance_type = ""        # aws instance type for Fortigates
     linux_instance_type = ""            # Linux test instance types

     numerous other options...